Science, Mathematics, Technology

 - Visualizing numerical and other mathematical relationships: Visualization is important in mathematical understanding.
 A simple but powerful example is the number line, in which a number’s magnitude is directly related to its position on the line.
 Students learn to use bar diagrams for representing numerical relationships in word problems, to understand how the slope of a line graph relates to the rate of change and do art projects in which mathematical patterns are displayed graphically.

 - Communication: Students practice vervalizing their mathematical thinking in groups and in class discussions.
 Just as important, however, is the ability to present out one’s work neatly on paper.
 A student’s understanding is deepened if the student is able to reflect on and articulate his or her own problem-solving methods.
-Also, by laying out the work in steps on paper, the student is able to take on more and more complex problems and learn to self-correct his or her own work.
+Also, by laying out the work in steps on paper, the student is able to take on more and more complex problems and learn to self-correct their own work.

-In the Primary classroom, children are introduced to geometric shapes and solids, learning how they appear in nature and in manmade structures.
-In Lower Elementary, students learn to classify shapes, and are introduced to the concepts of congruence, similarity and equivalence, which later are applied to area and volume.
+In the Children’s House Primary classroom, children are introduced to geometric shapes and solids, learning how they appear in nature and in manmade structures.
+In the Lower School, students learn to classify shapes, and are introduced to the concepts of congruence, similarity and equivalence, which later are applied to area and volume.
 They work with straightedge rulers, compasses and protractors to make geometric shapes, and they are introduced to the concepts of perimeter, area, and volume.
-In Upper Elementary, students learn to use geometry to understand arithmetic concepts, such as using the area model for multiplication and using graphs to understand rates of change.
+In the Upper School, students learn to use geometry to understand arithmetic concepts, such as using the area model for multiplication and using graphs to understand rates of change.
 Additionally, students grow in their understanding of abstract geometry, beginning with points, lines, and angles.
 Students later learn to classify shapes according to the properties of their lines and angles, such as classifying an isosceles triangle based on the equality of its base angles.
 In conjunction with these geometric concepts, students learn to calculate different kinds of measurements of shapes, such as their perimeter/ circumference, and area.
 They also learn to use given information and geometric reasoning to draw conclusions about unknown angle and side-length measurements.
 The study of solids similarly includes concepts about their building blocks (vertices, edges, and faces), their classification, and their measurement (surface area and volume).